Chery Tiggo 5x: Mexico

 In Mexico, the Tiggo 5x is marketed as the Tiggo 4 Pro under the Chirey brand, which was launched in October 2022.
 Trim levels include the Comfort and Premium.
 It is only available with a 1.5-litre turbocharged petrol engine, with CVT being standard across the range.

 Middle East

 The Tiggo 5x is sold as the Tiggo 4 Pro in select Middle Eastern markets such as Kuwait, Bahrain, Qatar, Saudi Arabia and the UAE since 2021.
 Depending on the region, it is available in four trim levels: base, Comfort, Luxury and Flagship.
 Powertrain choices include a 1.5-litre naturally-aspirated petrol with CVT (base, Comfort and Luxury) and a 1.5-litre turbocharged petrol engine with 6-speed DCT (Flagship).

 Pakistan

-The Tiggo 5x was launched in Pakistan on March 2022 as the Tiggo 4 Pro, alongside the Tiggo 8 Pro.
+The Tiggo 5x was launched in Pakistan in March 2022 as the Tiggo 4 Pro, alongside the Tiggo 8 Pro.
 It is locally assembled under license at Ghandhara Nissan's plant in Karachi, with production commenced on 31 March 2022.